crapooze/derailleur/README.md

 The routing handler generator is slightly different:

-* The routing handler generator respond to :new
+* The routing handler generator responds to :new
 * Three parameters are passed to :new
   * the handler object associated to the application node for the HTTP incoming request
   * the Rack environment